Quantum Simulation of Ligand-like Molecules through Sample-based Quantum Diagonalization in Density Matrix Embedding Framework: Methodology

 \subsection{Experimental Details}

 The sampling part of the quantum simulation experiments in this work was executed on the Eagle R3 quantum processor (IBM Sherbrooke, containing 127 qubits)~\cite{AbuGhanem2025_heavy_hex_eagle}.
-The corresponding hardware calibration metrics recorded immediately prior to the computation are provided in Table~\ref{tab:sherbrooke_calib}.
+The corresponding hardware calibration metrics recorded immediately prior to the computation are provided in Section~\ref{sec: sherbrooke_calib} of the Supplementary Material.
 These values represent the initial calibration state of the device and should not be interpreted as a faithful reflection of the noise characteristics during execution.
-This distinction is important, as the full set of molecular simulations required approximately two days to complete, largely due to queueing delays between successive quantum-sampling jobs, \textit{during which hardware performance may drift}.
+This distinction is important, as the full set of molecular simulations required approximately two days to complete, largely due to queueing delays between successive quantum-sampling jobs, during which hardware performance may drift inevitably due to queue wait times on shared quantum hardware, with drift bounded by the $\sim$24-hour automated recalibration cycle as noted in Section~\ref{sec: sherbrooke_calib} of the Supplementary Material.

 For DMET-SQD and DMET-FCI, \verb|Tangelo v0.4.3|\cite{senicourt2022tangeloopensourcepythonpackage} was used.
 LUCJ circuits were generated using \verb|ffsim v0.10.0|\cite{ffsim}, and quantum circuits were constructed and transpiled with \verb|Qiskit v1.4.2|\cite{javadiabhari2024quantumcomputingqiskit} and \verb|Qiskit IBM Runtime v0.36.1|.
 All quantum-chemistry tasks (HF, CCSD, and SCI) were carried out using \verb|PySCF v2.10.0|\cite{sun2017pyscf}.
 The root-finding method used was the Newton–Secant method from \verb|scipy v1.15.3|~\cite{2020SciPy-NMeth}.